Human rights in Samoa

 While the Constitution of the Independent State of Samoa provides for the protection of certain fundamental human rights, there continue to be several major issues.
 Major areas of concern include the under-representation of women, domestic violence and poor prison conditions.

 Reports issued under the auspices of the United Nations have noted that societal attitudes towards human rights tend to be skeptical, this is attributed to concern that that enforcement of such rights will be at the detriment of Samoan customs and tradition.
 Another point of concern is gay rights in the country as homosexuality is illegal.

+The Human Rights Measurement Initiative measures quality of life, safety from the state and empowerment rights.
+Samoa scored 89.7% for quality of life, 8.0 out of 10 on safety from the state, and 5.1 out of 10 on empowerment.

 International treaty obligations

 Samoa is a member of the United Nations and has also ratified the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), the Convention on the Rights of the Child (CRC), the International Covenant on Civil and Political Rights (ICCPR), the Rome Statute of the International Criminal Court (ICC) and the eight fundamental conventions of the International Labour Organization (ILO).
 In 2012 Samoa ratified the International Convention for the Protection of All Persons from Enforced Disappearance (CPPED).

 Due to limited resources, Samoa has previously failed to issue reports within the designated time frames of the conventions.
 For example, Samoa submitted its initial, second and third periodic reports under CEDAW as one document in May 2003 when they were due in 1993, 1997 and 2001 respectively.

 Concern has been expressed in regard to Samoa's limited incorporation of treaty obligations into its national law.
 For example, in 2005 CEDAW voiced concern over the lack of a time frame for reform of domestic legislation in conformity with the convention.

 In response to recommendations, Samoa issued a standing invitation to all United Nations Special Procedures Mandate Holders in 2011.